 |Checking Account||0.03% APY||$1000|

 |Certificates of Deposit|| ||$5000 for all terms|

 |Money Market Account||0.05% APY||$1000|

-Bank of Southern California has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Bank of Southern California does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Bank of Southern California has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Bank of Southern California does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Bank of Southern California's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Bank of Southern California's CD rates are fair as compared against the national average.Back to Overview

 Find a Bank of Southern California Near Me

-Bank of Southern California has seven physical branches in the U.S.Back to Overview
+Bank of Southern California has seven locations across the U.S.Back to Overview